The Hungry Tourist is delighted to invite you to take part in the:

 Availability: Limited to 9 friends

-Whether it’s sushi or Kaiseki, guests will indulge in unparalleled dining experiences, where Yamayuki’s legendary tuna takes center stage.
+Whether sushi or Kaiseki, guests will indulge in unparalleled dining experiences where Yamayuki’s legendary tuna takes center stage.
 This unique opportunity will offer a deeper understanding of Japan’s culinary excellence, highlighting the craftsmanship of chefs who work with the highest quality bluefin tuna in the world.

 Sushi Saito is a revered Tokyo sushi restaurant, known for its impeccable attention to detail and mastery of Edomae-style sushi.